résumé/curriculum vitae of

-(forthcoming.)
-"Sustaining Digital Humanities Scholarship for the Long Term."
-Digital Innovation and Scholarship in the Social Sciences and Humanities Symposium, East Carolina University, Greenville, NC.
+"Building Digital Humanities Projects To Last: Advice from Someone Who’s Run DH projects for 27 Years ."
+Digital Innovation and Scholarship in the Social Sciences and Humanities Symposium 2017, East Carolina University, Greenville, NC.
 March 2017.

 "Interface Exhaustion."
-Central Iowa Experincing UX (User Experience), Workiva, Ames, IA.
+Central Iowa Experiencing UX (User Experience), Workiva, Ames, IA.
 November 2016.

 "XML Technologies and Their Implications."
 STC Central Iowa, Des Moines, IA.
 February 2010.